One- to-One Meetings for Chanting as Practice, Study, Inquiry

 – TKV Desikachar

-However it is only through personal transmission within 121 lessons that the individual student’s chanting learning needs can be truly met in terms of Saṃskṛta pronouncing, musical pitch, Saṃskṛta timing, vocal strength, ones ability to sustain a note and maintain continuity of breath and sound.
+However, it is only through personal transmission within one-to-one lessons that the individual student’s chanting learning needs can be truly met in terms of Saṃskṛta pronouncing, musical pitch, Saṃskṛta timing, vocal strength, one’s ability to sustain a note and maintain continuity of breath and sound.

-Increasingly I have found this medium helpful as a means to offer follow up practice support reviews for 121 students as an adjunct between live meetings, especially where there where long distances involved in terms of direct access.
-This point of contact offered opportunities to discuss questions, or to clarify interpretations, or observe how the students practice mirrored the teachers intention.
+Increasingly I have found this medium helpful as a means to offer follow-up practice support reviews for live one-to-one students as an adjunct between meetings, especially where there were long distances involved in terms of direct access.
+This point of contact offered opportunities to discuss questions, or clarify interpretations, or observe how the student’s practice mirrored the teacher’s intention.

-Online Personal Chanting Practice – 121 eLesson Sessions
+Online Personal Chanting Practice – 121 eLesson Meetings

-Fees for Personal Chanting Lessons and Review Meetings
+Live or Online Fees for 121 Lessons or Review Meetings

-Chanting sessions will be £53 for a personal lesson of up to one hour with the option, subject to need and situation, of £27 for a practice review meeting of up to 30′.
+Chanting sessions will be £56 for a personal lesson of up to one hour or pro-rata if online 50′ of £47, with the option, subject to need and situation, of £28 for a practice review meeting of up to 30′.